skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Completely refactored how pages are processed in the form.
+Pages are now a fully qualified citizen of the forme structure.
+The current page will get attached to the root of the form element structure and then proceed to maintain the structure of its own elements.
+What this means is that no longer are we manually processing form._currentPAge.foo, as its all handled by the existing functionality in base.
+In the future this means we could essentially have multiple pages on the same form as there is no difference to how they operate!
 - Fixed bug where _pageFirst was not being properly set so the form thought it was viewing a page for the first time!
 - Updated dependency versions to latest as of 20/02/2018
 - Removed dependency on *extend* and *clone* modules.
 Added dependency on *lodash* module.